tevers200/PythonCSVQuiz/README.md

   --file FILE  Default questions.csv.
 A CSV file containing questions in the
                format: Question,SyllabusArea,Advice,CorrectAnswer,WrongAnswer[n]...
   -r           Prevent the questions from being asked in a random order
                (defaults to random if this flag is not set).
+  -a           Hides the advice text shown after each question
+               (shows the advice by default if this flag is not set).
+  -s           Hides the score for each question (correct/incorrect) and
+               only shows your overall score at the end of the quiz.
 ~~~~

 * --number